rbartelme/rstudio-stats/lessons/Lesson1_DistributionsAndData.md

 ## Tests for distribution fitting

-<p>What if we have some *actual* data?
+What if we have some *actual* data?
 How do we know if we should use parametric (tests for normal distributions) or non-parametric (tests for non-normal distributions) even though we designed the study with power calculations?
-There is a whole ecosystem of statistical tests to determine how well a dataset fits a given distribution.</p>
+There is a whole ecosystem of statistical tests to determine how well a dataset fits a given distribution.

 ### Shapiro-Wilk Test of Normality

-<p>In base R we can invoke `shapiro.test()` on a vector.
+In base R we can invoke `shapiro.test()` on a vector.
 We are looking to see if the p-value from this test is greater than our significance threshold.
 Remember p-values are asking about significant deviation from a distribution.
-Since we are asking if our data are normally distributed, a p-value less than our threshold would indicate type 1 error.</p>
+Since we are asking if our data are normally distributed, a p-value less than our threshold would indicate type 1 error.

 ```R